jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Refactoring #2 - rename to clearly express intent

 The `digitLengths` name seemed a little too general so I decided to rename it to express its purpose better.
-I don't know if I succeeded, but I went with this:
+I don't know if I succeeded because you have to know from reading the problem that the digits 1, 4, 7, and 8 corresponded to words that were 2, 3, 4, and 7 characters long, respectively.
+But I went with this anyway:

 ```kotlin
 val lengthsOfDigits1478 = listOf(2, 3, 4, 7)